 This is MCAT Organic Chemistry 1.
 We'll be covering Aromatics.
 Now, to determine if something is aromatic, we need to consider three important factors.
 First, it must have alternating double and single bonds, these atoms must then be arranged into a cyclical structure or a ring.
-Show Transcript
+Read full transcript

 And if there are multiple rings they need to be coplanar, or in other words they need to be flat.
 And the last consideration is that they must obey Huckel's Rule.
 Was says they will have 4n+2 pi electrons.
 This means that they can have 2, 6, 10,14,18, etc., electrons.

 Now, the two compounds we have here are benzene and methalene.
 Benzene has alternating double and single bonds.
 It's a single ring so it's coplanar with itself.
 And it has 2, 4, 6, 6 pi electrons.
 Naphthalene has alternating double and single bonds.

 It's coplanar.
 And it also follows Huckel's Rules because it has 2, 4, 6, 8, 10 pi electrons.
 So both of these are aromatic compounds.
 Now, there are a couple of common aryl compounds you want to have memorized.
 Toluene, which is a benzene ring with a methyl group attached to it.